olegolt/painevolution/README.md

-# Testing the mismatch hypothesis for chronic pain – insights from ancient, comparative and neuroimaging genomics
+# The mismatch hypothesis for chronic pain – insights from ancient, comparative and neuroimaging genomics

-`[Last update: 2024-05-28]`
+`[Last update: 2025-03-28]`

 ***
-Poster presented at PUG 2024, Hamburg <br>
+Poster to be presented at EFIC 2025, Lyon <br>

 contact: ole.goltermann@maxplanckschools.de